 - Additional questions: Please visit Mail & Delivery Services website or contact email@example.com or 607-254-8284.

 Expenses Related to COVID-19

-As you may know, we previously communicated procedures for coding expenses using two different methods.
-The possibility of federal cost reimbursement to Cornell through FEMA and the recent passage of the CARES act has reemphasized the importance of consistently identifying expenses related to COVID-19.
-Therefore, we have revised our approach to use only the KFS project code CORONAV-20 for all expenses related to the outbreak, except as noted below.
-Begin using this project code immediately.
+The possibility of federal cost reimbursement to Cornell through FEMA, the CARES act or other programs has reemphasized the importance of consistently identifying expenses related to COVID-19.
+Use the KFS project code CORONAV-20 for all expenses and credits related to the outbreak, except as noted below.

 Guidelines for Using the CORONAV-20 Project Code